MikeRogers0/puma-ngrok-tunnel/README.md

 * Working with apps that require Webhooks to be received by the app to work correctly
 * Demoing your local rails app to someone else without have to share IPs
 * Working with [Puma-dev](https://github.com/puma/puma-dev/) so your apps feels as production-like as possible.
+* Testing on mobile.

+I've setup a [sample Rails 6 app](https://github.com/MikeRogers0/puma-ngrok-tunnel-SampleRails6App) that demos an implementation of this gem.

 ## Installation